Birth Control Options: The Voice of Choice

 The calendar method (fertility awareness)

 An ancient type of birth control, the calendar method has been around for centuries.
-It’s still used today and there are now apps which modernize this hormone-free birth control option.
+It’s still used today and there are now apps that modernize this hormone-free birth control option.
 The calendar, or fertility awareness method requires women to track their cycles to identify when they are most fertile.

 How does the calendar method work?